Recovering a time-homogeneous stock price process from perpetual option prices: The forward problem

 Assume that the stock price process $X$ is modeled under the pricing measure as the solution to the stochastic differential equation

-Here the interest rate $r$ is a positive constant, the level-dependent volatility $\sigma:(0,\infty)\to(0,\infty)$ is a given continuous function, and $W$ is a standard Brownian motion.
+Here, the interest rate $r$ is a positive constant, the level-dependent volatility $\sigma\dvtx(0,\infty)\to(0,\infty)$ is a given continuous function and $W$ is a standard Brownian motion.
 We assume that the stock pays no dividends, and we let zero be an absorbing barrier for $X$.
 If the current stock price is $x_0$, then the price of a perpetual put option with strike price $K>0$ is

 where the supremum is taken over random times $\tau$ that are stopping times with respect to the filtration generated by $W$.
-From the boundedness, monotonicity and convexity of the payoff we have: \begin{proposition} The function $\hat P:[0,\infty)\to[0,\infty)$ satisfies \begin{itemize} \item [(i)] $(K-x_0)^+\leq \hat P(K)\leq K$ for all $K$. \item[(ii)] $\hat P$ is non-decreasing and convex on $[0,\infty)$. \end{itemize} \end{proposition}
+From the boundedness, monotonicity and convexity of the payoff, we have the following. \begin{proposition} The function $\hat P\dvtx(0,\infty)\to[0,\infty)$ satisfies: \begin{enumerate}[(ii)] \item[(i)] $(K-x_0)^+\leq\hat P(K)\leq K$ for all $K$; \item[(ii)] $\hat P$ is nondecreasing and convex. \end{enumerate} \end{proposition}